Australia at the 2006 Winter Paralympics: Funding and sponsorship

-The Australian Paralympic Commiettee set a budget of $740,000 for the 2006 Winter Paralympics.
+The Australian Paralympic Committee set a budget of $740,000 for the 2006 Winter Paralympics.
 The total cost to send the team and support staff came to $656,000.

 The official partners for the Australian team were Disabled WinterSport Australia (DWA), who identified and developed the Australian athletes over the Paralympiad leading up to the games, and the Australian Institute of Sport (AIS), who provided the resources, as well as technical and sports advice to enable the team to travel and compete.

 The 2006 Australian Winter Paralympic team was sponsored by the following organisations and companies: Major sponsors: The Australian Sports Commission, Telstra, Toyota.
 Official sponsors/supporters: Healthe, Motor Accidents Authority, Queensland Government, NSW sports and recreation, Workcover NSW, South Australia office of sport and recreation.
 Suppliers: Clayton Utz, Media Monitors.

 Closing Ceremony and post games legacy

 Australia met its overall goal at these Winter Paralympics, winning 2 medals.

 Michael Milton was originally chosen to carry the flag at the closing ceremony, but following the bronze medal winning performance of Toby Kane, he sought and gained permission to transfer the honour to Kane.

 On the last day of competition, Milton, along with Scott Adams announced their retirements from Paralympic competition.
 Milton's career spanned 5 Winter Paralympics, and he finished as Australia's most successful winter Paralympian ever, with 6 Gold, 3 Silver, and 2 Bronze medals.
 In 2014, Milton returned to the Australian Winter Paralympic Team as a ski coach for the Sochi games.